Heather is happiest when taking a beautiful photo, creating something in her kitchen, or elbows-deep in a DIY project.

-- Freshly squeeze lemon and orange juices.
-Slice bananas lengthwise or into bite size pieces.
+- Squeeze fresh lemon and orange juices.
+Slice bananas lengthwise or into bite-size pieces.

-- Melt butter in frying pan on medium heat.
+- Melt butter in a frying pan on medium heat.

 - Add juices, sugar, and cinnamon.
 Stir until sugar is dissolved.

 - Add bananas.
-Cook each side approximately 5 minutes until bananas are tender and sauce has become a syrup.
+Cook each side for approximately 5 minutes until the bananas are tender and the sauce has become syrup.

 Tips for Fried Bananas